Closely competing valence bond crystal orders in the ground state of the spin-$\frac{1}{2}$ antiferromagnetic Heisenberg model on the pyrochlore lattice: a large scale unrestricted variational study: The maximally resonating VBC state as a candidate ground state of the spin-1/2 PAFH

 \subsection{Symmetry breaking pattern in the ground state of the spin-$\frac{1}{2}$ PAFH}

-We find that the nature of the ground state of the spin-$\frac{1}{2}$ PAFH on the $L=2$ cluster is qualitatively different from that on larger clusters.
+We find that the nature of the ground state of the spin-$\frac{1}{2}$ PAFH on the $L=2$ cluster is qualitatively different from that on the $L=4$ cluster.
 To tell such a difference we need an efficient way to diagnose the symmetry breaking pattern in the ground state.